Pinot Meunier vs Pinot Noir

 Now, back to the original 1868 planting.
 We learnt something interesting about it in the 1970s, thanks to ampelography.
 The vineyard had 85% rough leaf and 15% smooth leaf vines.
 It turned out those smooth-leaved ones were actually Pinot Noir.

 Over the last 50 years, we’ve focused on highlighting the unique qualities of this grape.
-We changed the name from Miller’s Burgundy to Best’s Pinot Meunier in the early 70s, and, since 1977, included grapes from the ’71 vines on some occasion.
+We changed the name from Miller’s Burgundy to Best’s Pinot Meunier in the early 70s.
+Since 1977, included grapes from the ’71 vines on some occasion.
 For five years from the mid-80s, we combined it in a 60/40 blend using Pinot Noir from a small parcel we planted in 1980, and a larger 1.8-hectare vineyard planted in 1987.
-A little over 20% of that second planting (0.41hectare) was taken from the 15% in the original 1868 block and the wine we make from them is now called Best’s Old Clone Pinot Noir.
+A little over 20% of that second planting (0.41hectare) was taken from the 15% in the original 1868 block.
+The wine we make from them is now called Best’s Old Clone Pinot Noir.

 A decade passed before we decided the grapes from the 1980 planting were good enough to stand on their own feet.
-Our first straight Pinot Noir arrived in 1991 and that wine is now made from a combination of the 1980 and ‘87 vineyards.
-At the same time, we went back to making Pinot Meunier – the ‘Old Vine’ version from those original 1868 plantings, but only when we decide the vintage is good enough – and the ‘Young Vine’ from the ’71 block (with the 1868 added in when we don’t make the Old Vine).
+Our first straight Pinot Noir arrived in 1991.
+This wine is now made from a combination of the 1980 and ‘87 vineyards.
+At the same time, we went back to making Pinot Meunier – the ‘Old Vine’ version from those original 1868 plantings.
+But only when we decide the vintage is good enough – and the ‘Young Vine’ from the ’71 block (with the 1868 added in when we don’t make the Old Vine).

 A Cult Classic